 Broccoli

-Flash-frozen florets arrive pre-cut, which saves prep time and limits waste.
-A cooked cup delivers more than 5 grams of fiber, and that fiber helps slow carb absorption so glucose rises more gently.
-Broccoli also brings sulforaphane, a sulfur compound studied for supporting insulin function.
-Roast or air-fry for crispy edges and fast weeknight sides.
+Flash-frozen florets save prep time and reduce waste.
+A cooked cup has over 5 grams of fiber, slowing carb absorption for gentler glucose rises.
+Broccoli also delivers sulforaphane, a sulfur compound studied for supporting insulin function.
+Roast or air-fry for crispy edges and quick sides.

 Spinach

-Pair these frozen foods with lean protein and a whole-grain base.
-Build a steadying plate: salmon over garlic spinach, or chicken with roasted broccoli and quinoa.
-Season boldly with lemon, chili flakes, or herbs.
-Frozen garlic cubes and diced onions add depth fast, then olive oil ties everything together with heart-smart fats.
+Pair these greens with lean protein and whole grains for balance.
+Try salmon over garlic spinach or chicken with roasted broccoli and quinoa.
+Add bold flavors with lemon, chili flakes, or herbs.
+Frozen garlic and onion cubes add depth fast, while olive oil provides heart-smart fats.

 Kale